OPSCOMPASS

 Problem

-OpsCompass customers struggled with our database configuration interface, resulting in low adoption and frequent complaints.
+Opscompass customers struggled with our database configuration interface, resulting in low adoption and frequent complaints.
 Key issues included:

 • Tedious process requiring individual manual entry of hundreds of connections